Implementing Oracle Transparent Data Encryption

 Advanced Encryption Standard algorithm with a 128-bit, 192-bit, or 256-bit key.

 Specify the desired algorithm by entering one of the following values into the Database Encryption Algorithm edit box exactly as it appears below:

 Note: You must specify an encryption algorithm to enable the Encrypt option for a field definition in Application Designer.

 You encrypt fields in Application Designer by selecting the Encrypt check box on a field definition, and then creating a table or altering an existing table.

-Note: The Encrypt check box is enabled only on Oracle databases running version 10g R2 or later that also have an encryption algorithm specified in the Database Encryption Algorithm edit box on the PeopleTools Options page.
+Note: The Encrypt check box is enabled only on Oracle databases that also have an encryption algorithm specified in the Database Encryption Algorithm edit box on the PeopleTools Options page.

 These PeopleSoft field types can be encrypted: